nehalsoni06/VSD_RISC-V_Internship/Task2/readme.md

 ## Objective

-The goal of this section is to verify that a Ring Counter software model produces identical functionality when compiled using both GCC and the RISC-V GCC compiler.
+The objective of this section is to verify the functionality of a Ring Counter software model using both GCC and the RISC-V GCC compiler.
+By comparing the outputs generated on different architectures, we can confirm the correctness and portability of the software model.

 ---

 ## Theory

-A Ring Counter is a sequential digital circuit formed using a shift register where the output of the last flip-flop is connected back to the input of the first flip-flop.
+A Ring Counter is a sequential digital circuit formed using a shift register where the output of the last stage is connected back to the input of the first stage.

-A single logic '1' circulates through the register positions, producing a repeating sequence of states.
+A single logic '1' continuously circulates through the register positions, creating a repeating sequence of states.

 ```text
 1000